From Xojo Documentation

 s = "Dan*Smith*11/22/69*5125554323*Male"

 count = CountFields(s, "*")

-The following example returns three because it counts the null "field" after the (unnecessary) final field delimiter.
+The following code returns three because it counts the null "field" after the (unnecessary) final field delimiter.

 Dim i, last As Integer